tonorgguillamon/sentiment-assesment/README.md

 Basically, I want to use tweets as a stream survey for (un)popular opinions.
 The user inputs a tag, the application retrieves tweets involving the tag, analyzes them and returns a report.

 The stack to be used:
-- Python 3.12
+- Python 3.11
 - PySpark for handling large datasets.
 - Twitter API for fetching tweets in real time.
-- Neural Networks and Random Forest, for classification.
+- Machine Learning models, for classification.
+- NPL for unsupervised training.
 - Flask, for displaying and reporting the results.

 Along with the code processing, relevant information, warnings and erros are logged.